Observations from Seahawks rookie minicamp: D.K. Metcalf impresses on Day 1

 Carroll said again Friday the plan is to use second-round pick Marquise Blair at strong safety and Amadi at free.

-But Amadi also got some time playing nickel Friday, something he also did with regularity at Oregon and something that many figured he would try with the Seahawks, especially given that the nickel position is wide open after the loss of last year’s starter, Justin Coleman, in free agency.
+But Amadi also got some time playing nickel Friday.
+It’s something he did with regularity at Oregon and something that many figured he would try with the Seahawks, especially given that the nickel position is wide open after the loss of last year’s starter, Justin Coleman, in free agency.

-Carroll said the plan for now is for free safety to remain Amadi’s primary position but the team wants to see how he looks in the slot.
+Carroll said free safety will remain Amadi’s primary position, but the team wants to see how he looks in the slot.

-“He played on the slot a lot in his background,’’ Carroll said.
-“So we just want to see how that fits.
-But we are going to feature him on the back end.’’

-Amadi said being used there was no surprised because he’s played just about everywhere in the secondary in his career and he figured the Seahawks would want to get him some time in the slot, as well.
+Amadi said being used at nickel was no surprise, because he’s played just about everywhere in the secondary in his career.

 Burr-Kirven at weakside linebacker